bbmokhtari/django-translations/docs/guide/models.rst

 Specify model's translatable fields
 ===================================

-To specify the model's :attr:`translatable fields \
-<translations.models.Translatable.TranslatableMeta.fields>` specify the
-:attr:`~translations.models.Translatable.TranslatableMeta.fields` attribute
-of the :class:`~translations.models.Translatable.TranslatableMeta` class declared inside a :class:`~translations.models.Translatable` model.
+To specify the model's translatable fields specify the :attr:`~translations.models.Translatable.TranslatableMeta.fields` attribute of the :class:`~translations.models.Translatable.TranslatableMeta` class declared inside the translatable model.

 .. literalinclude:: ../../sample/models.py
    :pyobject: Continent
    :emphasize-lines: 1, 27-28

-By default the
-:attr:`~translations.models.Translatable.TranslatableMeta.fields` attribute is
-set to ``None``.
+By default the ``fields`` attribute is set to ``None``.
 This means the translation will use the text based fields automatically. (like :class:`~django.db.models.CharField` and :class:`~django.db.models.TextField` - this does not include